 If all else fails, surgery is available to treat golfer’s elbow.
 The surgery is performed through a small incision on the inside of the elbow.
 The tendons that attach to the medial epicondyle are first released and allowed to loosen a bit.
 The tendons are then split to reveal the area of angiofibroblastic tendinosis in the tendon.
 This tissue is removed, and any bone spurs that have formed on the medial epicondyle are removed as well.
 This gives a fresh bed of healthy bone for the tendon to reattach itself to.
 Attention must be directed to the ulnar nerve as well, to ensure that no compression on the nerve is present.
 If the nerve is not involved, the split in the tendon is then sutured together, as is the skin.
 It usually takes about 3 months for everything to reach maximum healing.

 Surgery can usually be done as an outpatient.
-The surgery can be done using a general anesthetic (where you are put to sleep) or some type of regional anesthetic.
+The Medical Epicondylitis surgery in Missouri can be done using a general anesthetic (where you are put to sleep) or some type of regional anesthetic.
 A regional anesthetic is a type of anesthesia where the nerves going to only a portion of the body are blocked.
 Injection of medications similar to novocaine are used to block the nerves for several hours.
 This type of anesthesia, for example the axillary block, results in a numb arm.

 13710 Olive Boulevard (Primary Office)